hdenisenko/Fearless-Trial-Project/solution.md

 # Helen's Trial Project - Solution page
-In order to run this project clone the repo and inside the repo run `npm start`.
+In order to run this project clone the repo and inside the repo run `docker-compose up -d --build`.
 This starts the app at `localhost:3000`.
+To stop the container after running run `docker-compose stop`.

 If you would like to run the project on a different port run `PORT=<desired_port> npm start`.